 Pursuant to Article 26 of the Insurance Law, the statute of limitations for an insured or beneficiary to claim the insurance indemnity against the insurer in any insurance other than life insurance is two years, counted from the day when the insured or beneficiary knew or should have known of the occurrence of the insured accident.
-However, Article 188 of the PRC Civil Code now provides that applicants have the right to apply for protection of their civil rights for up to three years.
-Confronted by these two limitation periods, courts will usually apply the three-year period in cases concerning claims for insurance indemnity.
+However, Article 188 of the PRC Civil Code now provides that applicants now have the right to apply for protection of their civil rights for up to three years.
+Courts, confronted by these two limitation periods, will usually apply the three-year period in cases concerning claims for insurance indemnity.

-The statute of limitations for an insured or beneficiary in life insurance to claim indemnity against the insurer is five years, counted from the day when the insured or beneficiary knew or should have known of the occurrence of the insured accident.
+The statute of limitation for an insured or beneficiary in life insurance to claim indemnity against the insurer is five years, counted from the day when the insured or beneficiary knew or should have known of the occurrence of the insured accident.

 If any party is unsatisfied with the judgment or verdict of the first instance court, the party can appeal to the appellate court at the higher level.
 The judgment or verdict of the appellate court is binding.
 The remedy for a binding judgment and verdict is legal review, but this procedure is rarely initiated.